 While hospitals may not be ready to implement such policies with their healthcare partners, on-site safety measures should always be in place.
 Safeguards that are critical to control access to sensitive data include granting role-based access to data and applications on a need-to-know basis; controlling physical workstation access and access to clinical applications; and creating comprehensive policies and auditing tools that allow a compliance manager to report on who has access to which systems, applications and patient records as it applies to their role.

 Solving healthcare data security

-"Addressing the challenges with health information security is a priority for us," says Scott Jamison, VP of application services at BlueMetal, an Insight company.
+"Addressing the challenges with health information security is a priority for us," says Scott Jamison, vice president of application services for Insight's Digital Innovation division.
 "Our clients trust us to build custom solutions and processes that protect patient data while providing industry-leading capabilities that improve patient care."